-Case study examples of some of the companies that the council's business investment services team has helped to start and grow.
+Case studies of some of the companies that East Riding of Yorkshire Council's Business Investment Services team has helped to start, support and grow.

 Carnaby Steel Structures are a structural steelwork sub-contractor, specialising in the design, supply and erection of steel framed buildings in both the private and public sectors.